richardanaya/hypershape/README.md

 Inspired by [vrml](https://en.wikipedia.org/wiki/VRML), [a-frame](https://aframe.io/), and [htmx](https://htmx.org/) — vrmx is a [hypertext](https://en.wikipedia.org/wiki/Hypertext) for building an interactable server-generated [metaverse](https://en.wikipedia.org/wiki/Metaverse).

+> "The Metaverse should be calm, approachable, and let you merge worlds from powerful server-resources" - RICHΛRD

 ### Example

 <p align="center">